tomwhartung/enneagram/questionnaires/4-combo/README.md

 ## Questionnaires

-Spreadsheets containing the questionnaires are in files named:
+Spreadsheets containing the questionnaires are in this directory, in files named:

-- `combo-180_items.ods` and
+- `combo-180_items-best.ods` and
-- `combo-225_items.ods`
+- `combo-225_items-with_extras.ods`

-in this directory.

 ## Directories